sptankard/digitalsecuritycurriculum/anti_doxing_guide.md

 ### ✔INSTALL SIGNAL.

-What is it how's it work
+What is it & how's it work?

 * This secure messaging and voice/video-call app can take the place of text, phone, and e-mail when installed on your phone and computers.
+* It's a lot like texting or WhatsApp.
 * Install it on your phone first.
 Available for Android and iPhone.
 * As an extra, verify all the users you are concerned about talking to privately (there is a Verify feature in the app)
 * Additionally you can add Signal Messaging to your desktop, by adding it to your Chrome/Chromium browser (install the extension/add-on)